-19. Confidentiality of Information
+20. Confidentiality of Information

 In order to facilitate open discussion, the Board believes it is critical for deliberations and the information it receives or reviews to be kept confidential.
-Directors are expected to maintain the confidentiality of such discussions or information.
+Directors are expected to maintain strict confidentiality of such discussions and information.